Residential Exterior Painting In Milwaukee, Wisconsin

 Prepping The Surface

-On may get tempted to start painting the house straightaway, but prepping the paint is critical to get a professional and long lasting finish.
-According to a research, 95% of great painting jobs spend most of their time on prepping.
-Even if you’re in a hurry, you can prep the walls by spraying it with a hose.
-In case you’re repainting on the existing house paint, you can inspect the walls and trim for chipping, mildew, and other imperfections.
-Start by killing off mildew with chlorine bleach solution.
-Spray it with a garden sprayer, which will also remove the dirt and old paint that may come loose.
+Many people are tempted to start painting the house as soon as they buy one and when they feel the color needs a change, but prepping the paint beforehand is critical to the end result.
+But only when you hire a professional painting contractor will you get the top of the line work and guaranteed job that will have a long lasting finish.
+There is much more work on the prepping side of the job than the actual painting itself.
+Without taking these steps into consideration with almost certainly produce negative results.
+Even for those that need the job done in a hurry, prepping the walls by spraying it with a hose can help give you a jump start on the project.
+If you’re repainting on existing house paint, you should inspect the walls and trim for any chipping, mildew, and other imperfections.
+Start by killing off any mildew with a chlorine bleach solution.
+Spray it down with a garden sprayer.
+This will also remove all of the dirt and old paint that may come loose during this process.

-Before starting the painting process, look for cracks and broken joints, especially in areas like window frames, door frames, fascia boards, and others.
-Use a caulk to patch the cracks and replace any wooden piece that shows signs of rotting.
+Before starting the painting process, look and inspect for cracks and broken joints, especially in areas such as window frames, door frames and fascia boards.
+Use a caulk solution to patch any cracks and also replace any wooden pieces that show early signs of rotting.

-To get the best result from the exterior house-painting job, prime the surface with a quality sealer.
-They have high resin content that makes the old paint smooth and lock everything in place, to create an ideal platform for the painting job.
-If you’re repainting old walls that are highly dusty and chalky, then using a chalky wall sealer can also be a great option.
+To get the best results from an exterior house-painting job, prime the surface with a quality sealer.
+They have high resin content that makes the old paint smooth, and it locks everything into place to create an ideal platform for the future paint.
+If you’re repainting old walls that are dusty and chalky, then using a wall sealer will be very beneficial.
 You can also use a latex primer that works well with vinyl and most wood siding.
-Allow the surface to accept the primer and let it dry.
+Allow the surface to accept the primer and let it dry completely.

 Pick Quality Exterior Paint

-The paint used for interiors and the one used for exteriors are different and comes with unique qualities.
-A good exterior paint has one quality; it is 100% acrylic latex.
-It should also contain pigments, binders, and more solvents.
-Such paints have solvents that evaporate and leave pigments and binders on the surface.
+The paint used for interior walls and the one used for exterior siding are very different and comes with unique qualities.
+A good exterior paint usually is 100% acrylic latex.
+It should also contain pigments, binders, and many more solvents.
+These paints have high-grade solvents that evaporate and leave pigments and binders on the surface.

-When it comes to selecting the perfect color for the exteriors of your home can get challenging.
-There are many choices, but some factors should be kept in mind while selecting the one.
-Vibrant colors can fade sooner and dull colors can reduce the appeal of your house.
-Regardless of the color you pick, consider the stylistic elements of your home and pick the shade that complements your roofing material.
-You can always paint samples on each section of the house exteriors and check out the color at different times of the day to make the right decision.
+When it comes to selecting the perfect color for the exterior of your home you should take many factors into consideration.
+There are many choices to choose from, but some of these factors should be kept in a much higher priority than others when selecting the right one.
+Vibrant colors tend to fade sooner and dull colors are known to reduce the appeal of your house overall.
+Regardless of the color that you pick, consider the stylistic elements of your home and pick the shade that complements your roofing material.
+In the beginning, you can always paint samples on each section of the house to get a feel of how they may look on a grand scale.
+The exteriors should be checked out at different times of the day to see how the light affects the overall design.

-Start by spraying and back-rolling the walls, to evenly spread the paint across the surface.
-One person can do the spraying and another one runs the roller over the paint, which will deliver a fine finish.
-If you’re looking for brighter colors, go for another coat after the recommended drying period.
+Start by spraying and rolling the walls with a professional paint roller.
+This is done to evenly spread the paint across the entire surface.
+If you have more than one person helping you can divide and conquer the project in no time.
+One person can do the spraying and another can run the roller over the paint.
+This will deliver a fine finishing look.
+If you’re looking for brighter colors, it is best to add another coat after the first one has been completely dried.

 Finishing the Job